 4. Instance Swap

 Variants bring a range of new possibilities to components and scalable design systems.
 The variant property allows changing attributes such as color, size, state, etc. For example, a button can have the hover, focused or disabled state.
+Before the release of the other component properties creating variants was the only way to add design properties to a component.
+If we increase the number of design properties applied to a component, the complexity of the variants increases and makes it difficult for people to understand.

 Instance Swap Property

 A boolean property allows setting the value of a property as true or false.
 When the value is true the layer is visible, and when the property is false the layer is hidden.
 The toggle button in the properties panel switches the value.
 To apply the boolean property, select a layer in the component and add the boolean property to it from the properties tab.
+However, when an element is invisible, it might change the overall structure of the base element; users might need to confirm that they are getting the desired result after the boolean property to false.

 The text property shows the editable text in a component that the user can edit from the properties panel instead of clicking until you reach the text layer.
 To create a text property, select the text and apply the text property from the ‘Content’ option in the property tab.